Skip to main content

 Declaration

-DECLARATION BY PERSONAL REPRESENTATIVE I, [Rep Name], of [Rep Address], being the personal representative of the estate of the late [Deceased Name], do solemnly and sincerely declare as follows: 1.
-The foregoing inventory is a true and complete statement of all assets and liabilities of the estate of the late [Deceased Name] known to me at the date of this declaration.
+DECLARATION BY PERSONAL REPRESENTATIVE I, [Full Name of Personal Representative], of [Personal Representative's Address], being the personal representative of the estate of the late [Full Name of Deceased], do solemnly and sincerely declare as follows: 1.
+The foregoing inventory is a true and complete statement of all assets and liabilities of the estate of the late [Full Name of Deceased] known to me at the date of this declaration.
 2. No asset or liability of the estate known to me has been omitted from this inventory.
-3. The values stated represent my best estimate of the fair market value of each asset at the date of death, [Date Of Death], and are supported by valuation reports and other documents available for inspection.
+3. The values stated represent my best estimate of the fair market value of each asset at the date of death, [Date of Death], and are supported by valuation reports and other documents available for inspection.
 I make this declaration conscientiously believing it to be true, pursuant to the Oaths and Statutory Declarations Act Cap.
-15. Declared at [Declaration Location] on [Declaration Date] _______________________________ [Rep Name] Personal Representative Before me: _______________________________ Commissioner for Oaths / Notary Public
+15. Declared at [Location of Commissioner for Oaths] on [Date of Declaration] _______________________________ [Full Name of Personal Representative] Personal Representative Before me: _______________________________ Commissioner for Oaths / Notary Public

 Personal Representative